 The installation, “Entwined,” is designed by San Francisco artist Charles Gadeken, and returns for its third year to delight visitors of all ages.

 This exhibition welcomes the public, at no charge, throughout the winter.

-Perfect for strollers and scooters, a winding path guides visitors through sculptures comprised of thousands of LED lights.
+Perfect for strollers and scooters, a winding grassy path guides visitors through sculptures comprised of thousands of LED lights.
 Visitors can approach the sculptures, making it a fun outing for families.

 The variety of lighting effects include

 - lighting and thunderstorms